isriam/smartthings-alarmserver/README.md

 ### Create panel devices

-Create a new device and choose the type of "DSC Stay Switch" or "DSC Away Switch" that you published earlier.
-The network id needs to be **dscstay1** or **dscaway1** depending on the panel type.
+Create a new device and choose the type of "DSC Panel", "DSC Stay Panel" or "DSC Away Panel" that you published earlier.
+The network id needs to be **dscpanel1**, **dscstay1** or **dscaway1** depending on the panel type.
+Be sure your hub is selected as well.
 Once the devices are created - edit the configuration via smartthings app to setup the IP and port of your alarmserver.

 ### Create individual zones
 Create a new "Zone Device" for each Zone you want Smartthings to show you status for.